godspeed-03/UrbanMatch-PythonTask/README.md

 ## Database Setup
 The project uses `SQLAlchemy` for ORM and `SQLite` by default.
 ## SQLite Configuration
 The app is pre-configured to use SQLite with the file test.db in the project directory.
-You jsut need to create a `test.db` file in you root repo.
+You must create a `test.db` file in your root repo.
 - `UrbanMatch-PythonTask`
   - `test.bd`